Steps to prepare your students to make sales.

-The other day we responded to a question from a high school student who was interested in raising money for their senior trip in two years.
+The other day we responded to a high school student's question about raising money for their senior trip in two years.
 Like most people, he was interested in which sales brochure would yield them the highest profits.

-Instead of offering suggestions on what sales brochure his group should use, we took a completely different approach.
+Instead of suggesting what sales brochure his group should use, we took a different approach.
 Too many people are focused on what to sell and should be more concerned about first taking the necessary steps to ensure a successful sale.
 In other words, fundraising brochures alone don't make you money.
-Here’s what we advised him on how his group could raise the most amount of money:
+Here's what we advised him on how his group could raise the most amount of money:

 Set a Fundraiser Goal

 Determine how much money you need.
 This is important because you'll need to use this amount to determine how much each student needs to sell.
-Since their senior trip was 2 years away, We told him that his group could do several sales and to set realistic goals for each one.
-For example, 10 items per student is reasonable.
-Over time the money brought in would add up and they would be able to do something really special.
+Since their senior trip was two years away, We told him that his group could have several sales and to set realistic goals for each one.
+For example, ten items per student are reasonable.
+Over time the money brought in would add up, and they would be able to do something extraordinary.

 Have a Kickoff Meeting

 Have a formal kickoff meeting with your group.
 This is where your advisor will discuss the purpose and goals of your fundraiser.
-It's important that everyone understands what they're working towards as a team and how long they have to accomplish their goal.
+Everyone must understand what they're working towards as a team and how long they have to accomplish their goal.

 Track Brochure Sales

-We also told him that it would be important for his advisor to meet with the group on a regular basis throughout the sale.
-This would be important for accountability to ensure that everyone was staying on track towards reaching their selling objectives.
+We also told him that it would be necessary for his advisor to meet with the group regularly throughout the sale.
+This would be important for accountability to ensure everyone was staying on track to reach their selling objectives.

 Use Seller Incentives

-How are you being motivated to sell?
-Will your sponsor also provide motivational incentives or will they only use a company prize program?
+How are you motivated to sell?
+Will your sponsor also provide motivational incentives, or will they only use a company prize program?
 This is probably more important than the fundraising brochures.
-Even if a prize program is provided, additional incentives should always be considered in order to maximize sales.
+Even if a prize program is provided, additional incentives should always be considered to maximize sales.

 Limit Your Selling Time